EvoEdit: Evolving Null-space Alignment for Robust and Efficient Knowledge Editing: Analysis and Discussion

 \paragraph{Accuracy Drop of Earlier Edits.} We investigate how well earlier edits are preserved when subsequent edits are added.
-Specifically, we record the rewrite accuracy and paraphrase accuracy of the first 100 edits at two checkpoints: (a) after 100 edits and (b) after 2000 edits. \cref{fig:drop} shows a substantial performance drop for these early edits in both rewrite and paraphrase accuracy (a decrease of 53\% in rewrite accuracy and 34\% in paraphrase accuracy), whereas the drop under \methodname~is much smaller than under \texttt{AlphaEdit} (a decrease of 2\% in rewrite accuracy and 7\% in paraphrase accuracy).
-This serves as indication that the null-space projector updates are effective in future edits to not interfere with previous ones, suggesting that \methodname~can better preserve earlier edits.
+Specifically, we record the rewrite accuracy and paraphrase accuracy of the first 100 edits at two checkpoints: after 100 (left) and 2000 (right) edits. \cref{fig:drop} shows a substantial performance drop for these early edits in both rewrite and paraphrase accuracy (a decrease of 53\% in rewrite accuracy and 34\% in paraphrase accuracy), whereas the drop under \methodname{} is much smaller than under \texttt{AlphaEdit} (a decrease of 2\% in rewrite accuracy and 7\% in paraphrase accuracy).
+This serves as an indication that the null-space projector updates are effective in future edits to not interfere with previous ones, suggesting that \methodname{} can better preserve earlier edits.